lukegrn/dots/README.md

 mapping some third key (I use caps lock) to command on Mac, and control on Linux.
 This way I can always use caps lock when I expect to press control (or command, but I came from Windows/Linux before Mac so control is my muscle memory).
-Then, in my terminal config I rebind Command _back_ to control since those keybinds are the same across systems.
+Then, in my terminal config I rebind command _back_ to control since those keybinds are the same across systems.
 Just always use caps lock and don't worry about the nitty gritty.